 Read more about the camera stack in the libcamera documentation .

 I really like this project and I think we need an open-source stack that supports many platforms.
 This vendor-specific drivers/libraries/IPAs-situation we are in right now is not sustainable at all.
 It takes too much effort to evaluate a few cameras of different vendors just because all vendors has their own way to control the camera with their own closed-source and platform specific layers.
 Been there done that.

 The project itself is still quite young and need more work to support more platforms and cameras, but the ground is stable.
-Raspberry Pi is now a common used platform, both in commersial and hobby, and the fact that Raspberry Pi Foundation has choosen libcamera as their primary camera system must tell us something.
+Raspberry Pi is now a common used platform, both in commercial and hobby, and the fact that Raspberry Pi Foundation has chosen libcamera as their primary camera system must tell us something.

 |(1, 2) https://www.marcusfolkesson.se/blog/v4l2-and-media-controller/